Chapter 17: Developer Tools

 Surface area:

-- Streaming subscriptions (new blocks, account changes, event filters)
+• Streaming subscriptions (new waves, account changes, event filters)

 pyde-ts-sdk